palantirnet/federated-search-demo/README.md

 ### Updating Drupal 8 core

-Until we move to Drupal 9, you may run into issues with incompatible versions of `symfony/event-dispatcher`.
+When installing Drupal 8, you may run into issues with incompatible versions of `symfony/event-dispatcher`.
 Search API Solr requires version 4; Drupal 8 core version 3.

 To get around this issue, we use `composer require symfony/event-dispatcher:"4.3.3 as 3.4.99"` in both the `web/d8` and `web/d8-domain` directories.